-When you’re facing an enormous workload, and increasingly stressed at your job, making even minor decisions can start to feel like a struggle.
+When you’re facing an enormous workload, bombarded by technology, and increasingly stressed at your job, making even minor decisions can start to feel like a struggle.
 That kind of decision fatigue is a cardinal sign that you’re teetering on the edge of burnout.

 If this sounds familiar to you, here are three small changes you can introduce right now to help you manage decision-overload.